[Case study]

 There are two main families of inground pools that are installed in Quebec.

-1. Wall and background
+1. Wall and floor

 The canvas is made of vinyl and has a limited lifespan.
 It dries in the sun and is fragile during the winter.
 It is retained on the pool wall, or on the sidewalk, with a border that is often made of PVC.
 It is a material that dries and breaks over time and some models have become obsolete.